 Part 11 — Notices to Members

-58 A notice may be given to a member, either personally or by mail to the member at the member's registered address.
+58 A notice may be given to a member, either personally, or by e mail, or by mail to the member at the member's registered address.

 59 A notice sent by mail is deemed to have been given on the second day following the day on which the notice is posted, and in proving that notice has been given, it is sufficient to prove the notice was properly addressed and put in a Canadian post office receptacle.